cfficaurzua/P4-SDCND/writeup_template.md

 to reduce unwanted noise a opening morphological operation was perform as shown below
 ![alt text][image2]

-A line class was defined that contains information about if the line is detected, the x and y point for current frame, all the line parabola equation parameters up to ten frames, current line parabola equation parameters, the current line equation function and a image of the line. the class also has two functions one for updating the parabola equation parameters, and another to get the proper equation parameters. the first function append the new parameters found.
-The other function gets the proper parameters using the median of all the coeficients stored.
+A line class was defined that contains information about if the line is detected, the x and y points for the current frame, all the line's second order polynomial coefficients up to ten frames, the current line polynomial equation function and a image of the line. the class also has two functions one for updating the parabola equation parameters, and another to get the proper equation parameters. the first function append the new coefficients found while the other function gets the proper coefficients using the median of all the coeficients stored.

-Then two lines are inititialized, one for the left and another one for the right To find each lane lines two windows of fix height are sliced from bottom to top of the image, the width of each varies increasing if nothing is found and shrinking if successfully found a lane, the windows width will never be greater than 150 pixels and smaller than 50 pixels. the middle point of the windows is calculated from the peak of a histogram of the window weighted so that the pixels farther from the center of the window are less important than the ones in the middle.
+Then two lines are inititialized, one for the left and another one for the right To find each lane lines two windows of fix height are sliced from bottom to top of the image, the width of each window varies increasing if nothing is found and shrinking if successfully found a lane, the windows width will never be greater than 150 pixels and smaller than 50 pixels. the middle point of the windows is calculated from the peak of a histogram of the window weighted so that the pixels farther from the center of the window are less important than the ones in the middle.

 An additional function was constructed to find the lane lines from the parabola equation from a previous frame, to perform this the nonzero values of a region surrounding each line equation are taken into account for the new lane lines.